No topics are associated with this blog

 Nobody told us to do it, but let no one suppose our scientific community was the only group who had the notion.
 Exceptionalism likely originates deep in our culture of conquering the wild frontier.
-There's also the Abe Flexner or Teddy Roosevelt progressivism theory, but sometime during the winning of World War II, we Americans strongly exaggerated the idea we could do anything, and carried that idea to surprising levels.
-Somewhere in the course of building the atom bomb, landing a man on the moon, defeating the whole world at war, defeating the Great Depression, and winning a whole lot of Nobel Prizes, we gave ourselves the idea we really could conquer all of disease.
-All it seemed to require was to spend tons of money, and to set our minds not to quit.
-It probably is well to remember that at the time of the Bretton Woods Conference in 1944 , we had two thirds of the gold in the world, locked up in Fort Knox.
-Foreign trade was paralyzed, because nobody else had any money.
+There's also the Abe Flexner or Teddy Roosevelt progressivism theory, but sometime during the winning of World War II, we Americans strongly exaggerated the idea we could do anything and carried that idea to surprising levels.
+Somewhere in the course of building the atom bomb, landing a man on the moon, defeating the whole world at war, defeating the Great Depression, and winning a whole lot of Nobel Prizes, we gave ourselves the idea we really could conquer all of the diseases.
+All it seemed to require was to spend tons of money and to set our minds not to quit.
+It probably is well to remember that at the time of the Bretton Woods Conference in 1944, we had two-thirds of the gold in the world, locked up in Fort Knox.
+Foreign trade was paralyzed because nobody else had any money.

 If we cured all the diseases, even the poorest could afford to spend nothing at all on health care.

 To make it last, maybe someone has to cut costs.
 The hospitals are the single largest source of medical spending, so somebody's unspoken plan is to let them put on fat for the coming winter, and then suddenly cut them off at the knees.
 After all, hotels seem to be considerably cheaper, and retirement communities run infirmaries at a fraction of the cost.
 We instinctively know state licensing agencies are somehow protecting some monopolies, which will disappear if we pass a few laws, although the Maricopa decision shows the weakness in acting on that hunch.
 All in favor, signify by saying aye, and it's as good as done.
 As somebody once said, nobody ever won a war without taking casualties.